I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 You can’t guard the galaxy without there being a threat to the galaxy, and this film definitely creates that need.
 However, it doesn’t come in the form of Thanos or the Infinity Stones as expected.
 Without giving anything away, it has to do with a plan that has been building since the beginning of time and has had a direct effect on Peter/Star Lord’s personal history.

-The Guardians after having accomplished their mission for the Sovereign.
+The Guardians After Accomplishing Their Mission for the Sovereign.

 Humor is a big strength of this movie.
 Since the laughs were such a big part of what made the first film so successful, the writers amp it up in this next installment.
 They insert running gags like Rocket’s inappropriate winking, hysterical insults led by an ignorant Drax, and a Mary Poppins reference from Yondu that nobody saw coming but becomes the biggest laugh in the movie.